khushilodha/khushilodha/README.md

 - 💬 Ask me about any Tech related stuff
 - 📫 How to reach me: Email @khushilodha07@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I like listening to music while doing coding
+- ⚡ Fun fact: I like listening to music while doing coding!